-You’ve probably heard rumblings about the FASB’s new reporting standard for leases – Accounting Standards Update No. 2016-02, Leases (Topic 842).
+You’ve probably heard rumblings about the FASB’s new accounting and reporting standard for leases – Accounting Standards Update No. 2016-02, Leases (Topic 842).
 This new standard will become effective for non-public business entities for fiscal years beginning after December 15, 2021, and interim periods within fiscal years beginning after December 15, 2022.
 This standard requires companies to include more leases than ever on their balance sheet.

 For many of our clients, implementation may require significant investment(s), attention, and leadership time.
 New or upgraded systems may be necessary.
 Most importantly, reviewing and understanding existing lease agreements will be required to capture specific information at new levels of detail.
-In other words, this may be a bigger undertaking than many anticipated.
+In other words, this may be a bigger undertaking than many anticipate.

 Accounting under ASC 842

 Many companies lease assets – such as buildings, equipment, and vehicles.
 A lease is a contract, or part of a contract, that conveys the right to control the use of an identified asset for a period of time in exchange for consideration.
 Control over the use of the identified asset means that the customer has both (1) the right to obtain substantially all of the economic benefits from the use of the asset, and (2) the right to direct the use of the asset.
-In most cases, consideration reflects lease payments over the course of the lease.
+In most cases, consideration reflects lease payments over the term of the lease.